 Does Direct Democracy Reduce the Size of Government?
 New Evidence from Historical Data, 1890-2000

-Using new historical data from Swiss cantons, we estimate the effect of direct democracy on government spending.
-We use fixed effects to control for unobserved heterogeneity and new instruments to address potential endogeneity concerns.
-We find that direct democracy constrains canton spending but its effect is more modest than previously suggested.
-The instrumental variable estimates show that a mandatory budget referendum reduces canton expenditures by 12%.
-Lowering signature requirements for the voter initiative by 1% reduces canton spending by 0.6%.
-We find little evidence that direct democracy at the canton level results in higher local spending or decentralisation.
+Using a unique historical dataset of all Swiss cantons from 1890 to 2000, we estimate the causal effect of direct democracy on government spending.
+Our analysis is novel in two ways: fi rst, we use fi xed effects to control for unobserved heterogeneity across cantons; second, we combine a new instrument with fi xed effects to address the potential endogeneity of institutional reform.
+We find that direct democracy has a constraining, but modest effect on canton spending.
+Our instrumental variable estimates suggest that a mandatory budget referendum reduces canton expenditures by 9 percent.
+A decline in the signature requirement for the voter initiative by one percent reduces canton spending by 2.2 percent.
+In contrast, we find no evidence that direct democracy at the canton level results in higher local spending or a more decentralized government.

 Suggested Citation: Suggested Citation